Interstate 290 (Illinois): Old Post Office

 Just east of the I-290–I-90/I-94 junction in downtown Chicago, the Old Chicago Main Post Office is a building that stretches over Ida B. Wells Drive.
 If one drives eastbound on I-290 and continues past I-90/I-94, the highway ends and becomes Ida B. Wells Drive.
 The Old Post Office was a landmark that was sometimes used in referring to the end of I-290 in downtown Chicago.
-For example, a traffic reporter might say "forty minutes from Mannheim to the Post Office".
+For example, a traffic reporter might say "forty minutes from Mannheim to the Old Post Office".

 This large building was used by the US Postal Service (USPS) until 1996.
 The building itself was built from 1921 to 1933 in the Art-Deco style, and it is 2.5 e6sqft in size.
 The building, built several decades before the expressway that passes through it, was originally designed to accommodate a roadway—requiring only minimal work to remove walls in the base for the freeway to pass through.
 In spite of its unused state, the building is still known to visitors and commuters alike as the unofficial gateway into the Loop area.
 In late August 2009, the USPS announced an auction was to be held to sell the facility to the highest bidder.
 The winning bid ($40 million [equivalent to $ in ]) was from an English real-estate developer, Bill Davies.

+Impact

+Within Chicago alone, the Eisenhower Expressway displaced 13,000 people and destroyed 400 businesses, leading to a decline on Chicago's West Side.
+In Oak Park, about 100 buildings were demolished.
+Further along in Forest Park, approximately 3,500 graves had to be moved from cemeteries to make way for the expressway.
+The Eisenhower was the first expressway in the heart of Chicago, yet for its $183 million cost, the thousands of people displaced, and the neighborhoods torn up, traffic congestion did not improve.